Information presented from the 2021 - 2022 Academic Catalog.

 - how individuals gain an overview of the nature and foundations of sociocultural behavior.
 Examples of courses that satisfy this requirement:

-Course List Code Title ANSO 210 Sex and Gender in Society BLST 212 Race and Ethnicity COMM 101 Public Address COMM 221 Theories of Group Communication COMM 224 Theories of Interpersonal Communication COMM 244 Theories of Intercultural Communication PSYC 220 Social Psychology PSYC 240 Theories of Personality THTR 230 Acting: Realism I
+Course List Code Title ANSO 210 Sex and Gender in Society or WGST 210 Sex and Gender in Society ANSO 212 Race and Ethnicity or BLST 212 Race and Ethnicity COMM 101 Public Address COMM 221 Theories of Group Communication COMM 224 Theories of Interpersonal Communication COMM 244 Theories of Intercultural Communication PSYC 220 Social Psychology PSYC 240 Theories of Personality PSYC 330 Cognitive Psychology THTR 230 Elements of Scenic and Lighting Design

 - Organizational Processes and Social Organizing.
 Courses that meet this requirement are designed to focus on interdependent relationships within organizations.
 Students will develop an understanding of organizational life that reflects either the broad nature of social organizing or a specific aspect of organizational life.
 Examples of courses that satisfy this requirement:

-Course List Code Title ANSO 342 Non-Governmental Organizations, Development and Human Rights BLST 265 Black Women and Organizational Leadership BLST 339 Culture, Identity and Politics in Caribbean Society BLST 340 Social Movements COMM 306 Organizational Culture COMM 415 Conflict and Communication ECON 422 Industrial Organization and Antitrust Economics ECON 423 International Trade ECON 425 Race and Ethnicity and the U.S. Economy ECON 464 Labor Economics EDUC 213 The U.S. Education System ENVS 240 Environmental Politics and Decision Making ENVS 284 Environmental Planning and Design ENVS 301 Environmental Practicum HESS 401 Organization and Administration of Athletics and Physical Education POSC 110 Introduction to American Politics POSC 311 Political Organizations in the U.S POSC 307 The Politics of Congress REL 217 Sects and Cults
+Course List Code Title ANSO 339 Culture, Identity and Politics in Caribbean Society or BLST 339 Culture, Identity and Politics in Caribbean Society ANSO 340 Social Movements or BLST 340 Social Movements BLST 265 Black Women and Organizational Leadership or WGST 265 Black Women and Organizational Leadership COMM 306 Organizational Culture COMM 415 Conflict and Communication ECON 422 Industrial Organization and Antitrust Economics ECON 423 International Trade ECON 425 Race and Ethnicity and the U.S. Economy ECON 464 Labor Economics EDUC 213 The U.S. Education System ENVS 240 Environmental Politics and Decision Making ENVS 284 Environmental Planning and Design ENVS 301 Environmental Practicum HESS 401 Organization and Administration of Athletics and Physical Education PPA 101 Selected Topics in American Politics PPA 307 The Politics of Congress PPA 319 Topics in the Study of American Politics REL 217 Sects and Cults

-- Electives or Applications.
+- Electives or Alternative Options.
 Courses and projects that meet this requirement are designed to focus on an aspect of organizational studies that is particularly appropriate to the student's vocational aspirations, the integrity of the program, and/or the major.
 Students have the following options:

 - An integrative directed study (or)